meslater/MSImageMovieEncoder/README.markdown

 Initialising the Encoder
 ------------------------

 Using the class method you can get an auto-released instance however I would recommend alloc init'ing it and releasing it when you receive the call telling you it's done encoding in your delegate.
 Just a bit neater.
+Remember to check if video encoding is available on the device first with +(BOOL)deviceSupportsVideoEncoding.
+No further checks will be done by the class, it'll just crash and burn.

 	-(id)initWithURL:(NSURL*)fURL andFrameSize:(CGSize)fSize andFrameDuration:(CMTime)fDuration;